irukoa/WannInt/README.md

 - `real/complex(dp), optional, intent(out) :: sigma(m, n)` is the diagonal form $\Sigma$ of `matrix`.
 - `real(dp), optional, intent(out) :: eig(n)` are the diagonal entries of `sigma`.

-## Matrix exponential and logarithm utilities.
+## Matrix exponential and logarithm utilities

 The library includes tools to compute the exponential of a skew-Hermitian matrix and the logarithm of a unitary matrix, `expsh` and `logu`, respectively.
 These can be called by